danhoeger/gh-actions-course/README.md

-Repository containing all examples and notes for the Github Actions course modified again
+Repository containing all examples and notes for the Github Actions course modified again too